 Following is a listing of MSUM's on-campus student housing facilities and a description of their fire safety systems, including the building's automatic fire sprinkler system.
 Individual components of the fire alarm systems and automatic sprinkler systems are tested annually by a certified fire alarm company in accordance with NFPA.
 Fire extinguishers are inspected monthly and an annual inspection is conducted by a qualified vendor in accordance with NFPA.
 Future improvements in fire safety include plans to install sprinkler systems in non-sprinkled buildings as funding allows.

 Building Name: Ballard Hall

-Year Built: 1948 Occupancy: Residence Hall Capacity: 168 beds Type of Construction: Brick 3-story
+Occupancy: Residence Hall Type of System: None

-Automatic Sprinkler System Description Type of System: None Coverage: NA
+Capacity: 168 beds Coverage: NA

 Fire Alarm Panel: Simplex 4002